 - Once you have located the target code to hook or have the source code, you can start writing scripts to exploit potential vulnerabilities.

-The following frida script intercepts the network service and returns spoofed data:
+The following Frida script intercepts the network service and returns spoofed responses:

 const Types = {